nodejs/node/doc/api/http.md

 underlying socket if socket exists.
 Else, it would be the default `highWaterMark`.

-`highWaterMark` is the maximum amount of data which can be potentially buffered by socket.
+`highWaterMark` is the maximum amount of data that can be potentially buffered by the socket.

 ### `outgoingMessage.writableLength`
 <!-- YAML